NickLaughlin1/BurpSuiteGuide/README.md

   * The Scope allows you to filter what Burp will/will not capture from your traffic
   * For example, here I am specifying that I only want to see traffic coming from https://www.techsmith.com and nothing else.
 I could do the opposite and block all traffic from just https://www.techsmith.com if I move the entry to the "Exclude from Scope" section <br />
    ![scopeexample](https://user-images.githubusercontent.com/40414269/121574336-27b04a00-c9f4-11eb-9f41-0cd892d82108.png)
-  * For more information regarding Scope: https://portswigger.net/burp/documentation/desktop/tools/target/scope
+  * For more information regarding Scope visit: https://portswigger.net/burp/documentation/desktop/tools/target/scope
 - Issue Definitions
   * This tab lists the definitions of all issues that can be detected by Burp Scanner